ese5160/final-project-a07g-a14g-t13-dreamcatcher/A07G_README.md

   A **fan** shall be used to circulate air inside the PCB case and around the sensors to ensure stable and accurate readings for the temperature, humidity, and air quality sensors.
 The fan shall be on at all times to maintain consistent airflow.

 - **HRS 15**:
-  A **5V wall adapter** shall be used to power water pump, servo motor and fan.
+  A **5V wall adapter** shall be used to power a water pump, servo motor and fan.
 It shall provide a stable output with a minimum current rating of 1550 mA to ensure reliable operation of all connected components simultaneously.

 ---